thedini/openBridge/docs/python.md

 When the `working_wind_input.ino` example is loaded on the teensy, these python examples will modify the wind speed value on the displays.

+The parameters passed must include the USB connection that the teensy is connected too.